LGBTIQ+ SUPPORT TIPS

 - Do they actively engage in practices that affirm LGBTIQ+ folks?

 - If we’re in a group environment, how does the service keep LGBTIQ+ service users safe from discrimination and other challenging/stigmatising experiences?

-- Is it possible to see a different practitioner if the one we get lacks understanding and awareness about issues that are important to us?
+- Is it possible to see a different practitioner if the one we get lacks the understanding and awareness of issues that are important to us?

 - What happens if we have a complaint about discrimination or unsafe practices?

 Remember, it’s your journey.
 Ask all the questions that make you feel safe and understood.
 Don’t settle for anything less than support that truly embraces you.
 Seeking help should feel empowering, not daunting.
 Here’s to finding the right place to support your unique journey to well-being!